14-moment maximum-entropy modelling of collisionless ions for Hall thruster discharges: Test case I: axial acceleration

 with state vector

 and convective fluxes

+As discussed for the 14-moment case, the higher-order closing moments (here, $s$) can be closed by solving numerically the entropy-maximization problem and by further integrating the distribution function.
+Here, we employ the interpolative closure of McDonald \& Torrilhon,\cite{mcdonald2013affordable} that approximates the full entropy maximization procedure.

-The fifth\hyp{}order moment appearing in the fluxes, $s$, is closed as discussed in \cite{mcdonald2013affordable}.
-The ionization source terms are obtained by considering the moments for the neutral population and transforming them into ion quantities, at a rate given by $S_{\mathrm{iz}}(x)$, that is prescribed from Eq.~\ref{eq:prescribed-S-boeuf-cos}.
-For a derivation, the reader is referred to \cite{boccelli2021moment}.
+The ionization source terms are obtained by considering the moments for the neutral population and transforming them into ion quantities, at a rate given by $S_{\mathrm{iz}}(x)$, that is prescribed from Eq.~\eqref{eq:prescribed-S-boeuf-cos}.
 The source terms read

 where $\rho_n$ and $n_n$ are the neutral mass and number densities, $u_n$ and $P_n$ the average velocity and pressure of the background neutrals, and with $r_n=3P_n^2/\rho_n$, and where we have assumed that the ion mass is approximately equal to the mass of neutrals.
-For simplicity, we take here $u_n = 0$.
-The electrostatic sources read (see \cite{boccelli2021moment})
+For consistency with the PIC test case, we take here $u_n = 0$.
+The electrostatic sources read

 where $U_{1,\cdots,5}$ are taken from Eq.~\eqref{eq:U-5-definitions}.